| | | | | Learning

 to hair, anise to help digestion, rosemary to kill germs and to add flavor

+to cooking.
 Allow children to try grinding

 spice with mortar and pestle sets.
 Explain how many new spices the Crusaders